PDXpert PLM Software

 - Do I need to buy a database license?§

-- PDXpert relies on Microsoft SQL Server for database services, and the PDXpert server installer will, by default, install the free SQL Server Express edition.
+- PDXpert relies on Microsoft SQL Server for database services, and the PDXpert server installer will, by default, install a free SQL Server Express database.
 SQL Server Express is quite capable for smaller systems, but we think you'll need to purchase a license from Microsoft for a higher performance edition after you get beyond about 10 to 20 users.

 - I've decided to buy, and want to continue using PDXpert PLM while my company processes your invoice.
 Can you send me a license immediately?

 - Yes.
 We usually issue a temporary license key the same day that we receive your order.
 After we receive your payment, we'll send you the final perpetual or subscription license key.